phlummox-patches/podman-haskell/README.md

 A client library for [podman](https://podman.io)

+**NB:** This fork of <https://github.com/softwarefactory-project/podman-haskell>
+is experimental, and not known to actually work!
+If you want something that is maintained and tested, use the original.

 ## Overview and scope

 At a high level, the scope of podman-haskell is to provide a REST client for the podman API based on the swagger description.